ZioYuri78/twl/README.md

 as a parameter will allocate the memory for you**, in this case the call to TWLGetUsers will allocate the memory block and will assign it to the user_info_data pointer.

-This library also as few parsing functions like TWLPUserInfo, all the TWLP function receive the pointer allocated with the corresponding TWL function, fill a struct and **deallocate the memory for you**.
+This library also has few parsing functions like TWLPUserInfo, all the TWLP function receive the pointer allocated with the corresponding TWL function, fill a struct and **deallocate the memory for you**.